-Metalkol RTR's company management systems include policy commitments and procedures to ensure that our activities are aligned with the Clean Cobalt & Copper Framework.
-As a subsidiary of ERG, we are also bound by the ERG group policies, including the ERG Code of Conduct, Supplier Code of Conduct and Human Rights Policy, and have our own policy commitments, including the Metalkol RTR Human Rights Statement of Commitment.
+ERG's company management systems include policy commitments and procedures to ensure that our activities are aligned with the Clean Cobalt & Copper Framework.
+As a subsidiary of ERG, we are also bound by the ERG group policies, including the ERG Code of Conduct, Supplier Code of Conduct and Human Rights Policy, and have our own policy commitments, including implementing operational level Human Rights Statements of Commitment.
 These commitments are overseen by the ERG Board and CEO with regular communication across the company.
-At Metalkol RTR, the Human Rights Working Group is a cross-functional senior team chaired by the General Manager that ensures these policies and management systems are adequately implemented and continuously improved.
+Management controls are implemented at an operational level.
 Through awareness raising, training and communication with our employees, suppliers and contractors, and communities, we ensure the effective rollout and implementation of these management systems and policies.